BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Task Specification

 \subsection{Symbolic-domain Emotion Classification}

-Emotion classification in MIDI has been approached by a few researchers, mostly using hand-crafted features and non-deep learning classifiers \cite{grekow2009detecting,lin2013exploration,panda2013multi,panda2018}.
-Some researchers work on MIDI alone, while others use both audio and MIDI in multi-modal emotion classification (e.g., \cite{panda2013multi}).
-The only deep learning-based approach we are aware of is presented in our prior work \cite{emopia}, using an RNN-based classifier called ``Bi-LSTM-Attn'' \cite{lin2017structured} (which is also used as a baseline in our experiment; see Section \ref{sec:baseline}), without employing PTMs.
-Besides the difference in PTMs, we consider only basic properties of music (e.g., pitch and duration) from the ``MIDI score'' version of the EMOPIA dataset for emotion classification here, while we used much more information from MIDI performances in the prior work \cite{emopia}.
+Emotion classification in MIDI has been approached by a few researchers, mostly using hand-crafted features and non-deep learning classifiers \parencite{grekow2009detecting,lin2013exploration,panda2013multi,panda2018}.
+Some researchers work on MIDI alone, while others use both audio and MIDI in multi-modal emotion classification \parencite{panda2013multi}.
+The only deep learning-based approach we are aware of is presented by \textcite{emopia}, using an RNN-based classifier called ``Bi-LSTM-Attn'' \parencite{lin2017structured} but without employing PTMs, which is also used as a baseline in our experiment; see Section \ref{sec:baseline}.